 The decision comes down to one question: do you want a platform that shows you the problem or one that fixes it?

-If you just want to know whether AI search engines mention your business, Otterly at $29/mo is the cheapest way to find out.
-If you want a platform that tracks your visibility, creates content to improve it, and verifies the content worked, the Loudmink AEO platform at $99/mo is the only option at this price point that handles the full cycle.
+If you just want to know whether AI search engines mention your business, Otterly at $29/mo is the cheapest way to find out and covers more engines than Loudmink's Starter tier.
+If you want one platform under $100 that tracks your visibility, creates content to improve it, and verifies the content worked, pick the Loudmink AEO platform at $99/mo.
+Cheaper monitors like Otterly reach more AI search engines, and heavier content engines like Gauge ship more articles, but at this price Loudmink is the one that closes the full loop from monitoring to content to verification.

 For small businesses, the most expensive mistake is paying for a monitoring dashboard and then never acting on the data.
 A platform that creates the content for you removes that bottleneck entirely.
 You can learn more about how AI search engines decide what to recommend to understand what these platforms are optimizing for.